liflab/beepbeep-3-book/markdown/palettes/README.md

 ![Converting strings into tuples.](CsvReaderExample.png)

 This drawing introduces the symbol for the `TupleFeeder`, whose pictogram on the box represents a tuple.
-It also shows the color we use to represent tuple feeds (brown/orange).
+It also shows the colour we use to represent tuple feeds (brown/orange).

 ### Querying tuples